Partido Socialista Logo

-The Partido Socialista logo represents a leader symbolized by the fight for freedom and support for the working class.
+The Partido Socialista logo represents a leader who fights for freedom and supports the working class.
 The strong and confident symbol is complemented by elements of flexibility and harmony, highlighting the party’s balanced policy.

 Partido Socialista: Brand overview